ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 `192.168.3.10x/24` on the second one.

-The IP address `192.168.2.100`, called `pgsql-vip` in this tutorial, will be set on the server hosting the master PostgreSQL instance.
+The IP address `192.168.2.100`, called `pgsql-vip` in this tutorial, will be set on the server hosting the primary PostgreSQL instance.

 During the cluster setup, we use the node names in various places, make sure all your servers names can be resolved to the correct IPs.
 We usually set this